ome/omero-guide-introduction/docs/data-management.rst

    Key-Value pairs and FileAnnotations, but Comments and Ratings will be duplicated.
-This can be useful to ensure that a single Comment is not attached to multiple objects which might cause confusion when the comment is edited.
+This can be useful to ensure that a single Comment is not attached to multiple objects which might cause confusion when the Comment is edited.
+Also it prevents a loss of link between the Comment and an object in case that object gets moved into another group after the duplication.
 The duplicated Annotations and the two Projects with the linked Datasets and Images will belong to the current user (`user-1`), even if all the original Annotations may belong to other users in the read-annotate group.
 Run::